 I love Christmas and I love decorating Christmas trees!
 The main tree in my home tends to be pretty traditional, changing only slightly from year to year, with new ornaments added here and there.
 So, what I want to talk about is the beauty and versatility of fresh tabletop Christmas trees.
 These beautiful arrangements are usually handcrafted by your local florist and make great gifts.
 As a matter of fact, the Holiday Flower Tree has been a best seller since it was first introduced by 1-800-Flowers over 15 years ago!

 If you have a little time and want to get creative, these trees are pretty easy to make.
 The basic instructions are the same for whatever size tree you want.
-The smaller the tree, the faster and easier it will be to construct, of course.
+The smaller the tree, the faster and easier it will be to construct.
 Petite trees are so sweet and can be tucked into so many unexpected spots.
-Larger trees, on the other hand, allow you to create a completely custom look based on your choice of container, decorations and color scheme.
+Larger trees, on the other hand, allow you to create a completely custom look based on your choice of container, decorations, and color scheme.

 - Floral foam

 - English Boxwood

 Cut the corners from one end of the foam as shown; fill your sink with water; and place the foam into the water, allowing it to become totally soaked through.
 Tape the foam into a plate/dish.
 You can use any waterproof container as the base and put the foam directly into your chosen container before creating the tree.
 Or you can create the tree using a smaller base, like the one in the image, and then place the finished tree into a decorative container.

 Boxwood is the main green that I used for the tree, and I accented it, after the main shape was created, filling in with other assorted evergreens such as cedar, pine and balsam.

 Step 4: Fill in your tree

 Continue adding pieces of boxwood, turning the tree as you go, until you have filled in the whole tree.